moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 - ull100 (less than 100 ms)

 Obviously, these last two latency bands are the shortened form of "ultra-low latency - 500 ms" and "ultra-low-latency - 100 ms".
 Also obviously, bikeshedding on better names is welcomed.

-# Why QUIC For Media?

-When work on the QUIC protocol ({{RFC9000}}) was chartered ({{QUIC-goals}}), the key goals for QUIC were:

-- Minimizing connection establishment and overall transport latency for applications, starting with HTTP/2;
-- Providing multiplexing without head-of-line blocking;
-- Requiring only changes to path endpoints to enable deployment;
-- Enabling multipath and forward error correction extensions; and
-- Providing always-secure transport, using TLS 1.3 by default.

-These goals were chosen with HTTP ({{I-D.draft-ietf-quic-http}}) in mind.

-While work on "QUIC version 1" (version codepoint 0x00000001) was underway, protocol designers considered potential advantages of the QUIC protocol for other applications.
-In addition to the key goals for HTTP applications, these advantages were immediately apparent for at least some media applications:

-- QUIC endpoints can create bidirectional or unidirectional ordered byte streams.
-- QUIC will automatically handle congestion control, packet loss, and reordering for stream data.
-- QUIC streams allow multiple media streams to share congestion and flow control without otherwise blocking each other.
-- QUIC streams also allow partial reliability, since either the sender or receiver can terminate the stream early without affecting the overall connection.
-- With the DATAGRAM extension ({{I-D.draft-ietf-quic-datagram}}), further partially reliable models are possible, and applications can send congestion controlled datagrams below the MTU size.
-- QUIC connections are established using an ALPN.
-- QUIC endpoints can choose and change their connection ID.
-- QUIC endpoints can migrate IP address without breaking the connection.
-- Because QUIC is encapsulated in UDP, QUIC implementations can run in user space, rather than in kernel space, as TCP typically does.
-This allows more room for extensible APIs between application and transport, allowing more rapid implementation and deployment of new congestion control, retransmission, and prioritization mechanisms.
-- QUIC is supported in browsers via HTTP/3 or WebTransport.
-- With WebTransport, it is possible to write libraries or applications in JavaScript.

 # Prior and Existing Specifications {#priorart}